toasterlovin/euler-54/README.md

 ### Other Classes

-`EulerPoker::Hand` and it's subclasses comprise the core of this solution, but there are some other classes which provide support:
+`EulerPoker::Hand` and it's subclasses comprise the core of this solution, but there are some other supporting classes:

 - `EulerPoker::HandFactory` takes a string of text representing a hand of cards and instantiates the corresponding subclass of `EulerPoker::Hand`.
-- `EulerPoker::Card` represents a single card and is primarily concerned with enabling comparison of a card's rank.
-This is mainly an issue because of face cards, which need to be translated into a numeric ranking.
+- `EulerPoker::Card` represents a single card and is primarily concerned with enabling comparison of two cards based on rank.
+This is mainly an issue because of face cards.
 - `EulerPoker::Round` (as in a round of poker) represents a pair of hands which will be compared to determine the winner.
 - `EulerPoker::CLI` contains the logic for actually reading the contents of a